LunA820/dotnet_blackjack/README.md

 # dotnet_blackjack
-API of a Blackjack game
+This is an ASP.NET core project (API).
+It implements the API of the classic banker game Blackjack as a Finite State Machine.

 URL: https://lunaapi.azurewebsites.net/api/blackjack